GustavBrunszwig/JS_wiki/utilty_functions/arrays/duplicates.md

 };
 ```
 ---
-2. Remove duplicate object from array by an object value:
+2. Filter objects from array by their duplicate value:

 ```
 const filterDuplicates = (array, key) => {